 What you are doing here is not saying ‘forgive me’ to the person.
 It’s a bit more organic than that.
 Here we go a bit ‘yogi living in a cave’.
 I am you and you are me, and we are all One.
 So if there is a serial killer around, we are collectively responsible for the energy that brought him into existence.
 It does not mean we are to blame.
 But as the Buddhists (and Jesus) would all say; compassion is the answer.
 Not so easy to feel compassionate when we read about things that upset us (animal abuse, climate change, child abuse).
 But it’s the answer all the same.
 It’s a journey, even if most of us are not there yet.

 The idea is to keep saying this until you feel more forgiveness, and let things go.
 If you find this impossible, just recite it whenever you feel it helps, say 10 times or so.
 Some people suggest reciting it (perhaps under your breath) if you see two people fighting.
-You could even try if you saw dogs fighting (don’t pull them apart: official advice is for each person to grab each dog’s back legs, then wheel them away from each other like a wheelbarrow, and separate them to calm down, before calling a vet if needed).
+You could even try it after separating dogs fighting.

 Not comfortable with this technique, if you’ve been raised in a traditional Christian tradition?
 In fact, the Catholics are fans.
 Catholic writer Carolyn Berghuis says this is a wonderful way to transform negative emotions, and recommends it as part of her LIVE method to help face life’s Nine Faces of Struggle.
 Of course, forgiving yourself is often one of the hardest things to do, and her method covers that too.